-Land Use Implementation Strategy 5.3 The separation between County agriculturally zoned property and new residential development will provide a 100 foot buffer.
+Land Use Implementation Strategy 5.3 The separation between County agriculturally zoned property and new residential development that has not been pre-zoned will provide a 100 foot buffer.
 To meet the buffer width, it may include right-of-way, open ditch irrigation and reclamation district canals and easements.